vmware/vic/tests/manual-test-cases/Group17-ManualTTY/17-1-TTY-Tests.md

 2. Issue docker run -it busybox date to the new VCH
 3. Issue docker run -it busybox df to the new VCH
 4. Issue docker run -it busybox top to the new VCH
+5. Issue docker create -it busybox /bin/top to VIC appliance
+6. Issue docker start -ai <containerID> from pervious step

 ### Expected Outcome:
-* Steps 1-4 should all succeed and return the expected output from those commands
+* Steps 1-6 should all succeed and return the expected output from those commands